 The basic environment which the modern dog requires in terms of food and exercise is exactly the same as it was (and still is) for the wolf.
 So although we have carried out selective breeding to alter our dog's outward appearance and mind, we have not asked it to cope with, nor have we selectively bred it to deal with any dramatic change in feeding or exercising.
 Until now.

 They have had no vets to radiograph their hips and select sound breeding stock.
 There have been no progesterone tests prior to breeding, no ultrasound to detect pregnancy, no blood tests to ensure that health is perfect, no caesarians, no injections after giving birth, no worming, no extra calcium, no vaccinations or puppy checking, or treatment of problems.

 There are no dog food companies out there supplying them with super premium foods.
 There is no one to make sure that their every meal is complete and balanced.
 There is no one to make sure they never eat egg whites.
 No one to protect them from eating bones.
-No one to cook their food and to make sure they do not contact dangerous bacteria such as E. Coli or Salmonella, and most especially no one to ensure they receive the correct ratio of calcium to phosphorus so that puppies will have perfect bone growth.
-All the wolves have is themselves.
+No one to cook their food and to make sure they do not contract dangerous bacteria such as E. Coli or Salmonella, and most especially, no one to ensure they receive the correct ratio of calcium to phosphorus so that puppies will have perfect bone growth.
+All the wolves have are themselves.

 We have much to learn from the wolves